 The taxable gain is measured simply by comparing net proceeds with total cost (including costs of acquisition and enhancement expenditure).
-The rate of tax depends on your overall income and gains position for 2019/20.
+The rate of tax depends on your overall income and gains position for 2020/21.
 Gains will be taxed at 10% to the extent that your taxable income and gains fall within the upper limit of the income tax basic rate band and 20% thereafter.
-These CGT rates are increased to 18% and 28% for carried interest and gains on residential property.
+These CGT rates are increased to 18% and 28% for 'carried interest' and gains on residential property.

-A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first £10 million of qualifying lifetime gains to 10%.
+A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first $\pounds 1$ million of qualifying lifetime gains to 10%.
 This is targeted at working directors and employees who own at least 5% of the ordinary share capital of the company and the owners of unincorporated businesses.

-From 6 April 2019, in a change to the previous rules, the relief will be available to individuals on the disposal after two complete qualifying years of:
+The relief is available to individuals on the disposal after two complete qualifying years of: